JaydenNash/Portfolio/README.md

 # Portfolio
-this project takes the top 500 companies in the usa and pulls them from a website to then put into a csv file for viewing
+this project takes the top 500 companies in the usa and pulls them from a website to then put into a csv file for viewing please refer to the other tab for the code used for this

 ![image](https://github.com/JaydenNash/Portfolio/assets/139580920/cfd733a6-a5b4-4860-9285-00b7eefac3b8)